-The School of Social Work has adopted the standards established by the Council on Social Work Education to develop a competency based educational program.
+The School of Social Work has adopted the standards established by the Council on Social Work Education to develop a competency-based educational program.
 These competencies are used in the student's Learning Contract and are integrated throughout the social work curriculum.
 The evaluation of student performance in the field practicum will integrate the following competencies and practice behaviors.

-- petency 1-Demonstrate Ethical and Professional Behavior Social workers understand the value base of the profession and its ethical standards, as well as releva nt laws and regulations that may impact practice at the micro, mezzo, and macro levels.
-Social workers understand frameworks of ethical decision-making and how to apply principles of critica I thinking to those frameworks in practice, research, and policy arenas.
-Social workers recogr nize personal values and the distinction between personal and professional values.
-They also u nderstand how their personal experiences and affective reactions influence their sional judgment and behavior.
-Social workers understand the profession's history, its missic on, and the roles and responsibilities of the profession.
+Comp petency 1-Demonstrate Ethical and Professional Behavior - workers understand the value base of the profession and its ethical standards, as well as relevant laws and regulations that may impact practice at the micro, mezzo, and macro levels.
+Social workers understand frameworks of ethical decision-making and how to apply principles of al thinking to those frameworks in practice, research, and policy arenas.
+Social workers nize personal values and the distinction between personal and professional values.
+They - inderstand how their personal experiences and affective reactions influence their ssional judgment and behavior.
+Social workers understand the profession's history, its - on, and the roles and responsibilities of the profession.
 Social Workers also understand the f other professions when engaged in interprofessional teams.
-Social workers recognize the tance of life-long learning and are committed to continually updating their skills to ensure - re relevant and effective.
-Social workers also understand emerging forms of technology and - nical use of technology in social work practice.
+Social workers recognize the tance of life-long learning and are committed to continually updating their skills to ensure are relevant and effective.
+Social workers also understand emerging forms of technology and - hical use of technology in social work practice.
 1a.
-Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, and additional codes of ethics as appropriate to context; 1d.
-Use supervision and consultation to guide professional judgment and behavior.
+Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, and additional codes of ethics as appropriate to context; 1b.
+Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations.
 1c.
-Apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies. - petency 2-Engage Diversity and Difference in Practice workers understand how diversity and difference characterize and shape the human - ience and are critical to the formation of identity.
-The dimensions of diversity are stood as the intersectionality of multiple factors including but not limited to age, class, color, , culture, disability, ethnicity, gender, gender identity and expression, immigration status, politic cal ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
-Socia l workers understand that, as a consequence of difference, a person's life experiences may incluc de oppression, poverty, marginalization, and alienation as well as privilege, power, and acclai im.
-Social workers also understand the forms and mechanisms of oppression and mination and recognize the extent to which a culture's structures and values, including social l, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privile ege and power.
+Demonstrate professional demeanor in behavior: appearance; and oral, written, and electronic communication.
+1d.
+Use technology ethically and appropriately to facilitate practice outcomes.
+1e.
+Use supervision and consultation to guide professional judgement and behavior. - petency 2-Engage Diversity and Difference in Practice l workers understand how diversity and difference characterize and shape the human - rience and are critical to the formation of identity.
+The dimensions of diversity are under rstood as the intersectionality of multiple factors including but not limited to age, class, color, culture, disability, ethnicity, gender, gender identity and expression, immigration status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
+Social workers understand that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power, and acclaim.
+Social workers also understand the forms and mechanisms of oppression and imination and recognize the extent to which a culture's structures and values, including social social, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privil ege and power.
 2a.
-Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice.
-26 Dressent the measures as learning and an asso alignt systems as arrests of their arrest
+Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels;